 Chapter 11: Reviewing the roles and responsibilities of social workers

-Mike Burt is Honorary Senior Lecturer and Visiting Professor at the Faculty of Health and Social Care at the University of Chester where, until 2009, he was Acting Head of Social Work.
+Mike Burt is Visiting Professor at the Faculty of Health and Social Care at the University of Chester where, until 2009, he was Acting Head of Social Work.